Lettings Arrangements and Charges

-- Do you have any special requirements relating to a tenancy?
+- Do you have any special requirements relating to your tenancy?

 Committing to a property

 Your intentions need to be validated by a financial commitment.
-We will require a holding deposit equal to two weeks' rent as a fee of intent to start negotiations.
+We will require a holding deposits can only be 1 weeks rent as a fee of intent to start negotiations.

 Our background checks will be conducted in partnership with an independent credit reference agency.
 Expect your former landlord, your current bank and your employer(s) to be contacted to verify your circumstances and tenant history.
-Once we have satisfactory references, you will be required to sign a Tenancy Agreement for your rental property in North West London.
+Once we have satisfactory references through, you will be required to sign a Tenancy Agreement for your rental property in North West London.
 Please contact us if you are a ‘Company Tenant’ using a relocation agent, as there may be specific paperwork relating to your move.

 Before you move into a rental property in Camden or any other North West London neighbourhood, we will require:-

 1. First month's rent (or as agreed)

-2. Deposit (typically the equivalent of six weeks' rent, minus the holding deposit already taken) or 6 weeks for rents over £50,000
+2. Deposit (typically the equivalent of five weeks' rent, minus the holding deposit already taken) or 6 weeks for rents over £50,000

-All funds must clear before we release any keys.
+All funds must clear before we release keys.
 We accept payment by banker's draft, credit or debit card.
-Payments by credit card are subject to an additional surcharge.
 Unfortunately, we do not accept cheques.